 Fanning out in delicate wings, the Turkey Tail mushroom has a beautiful multi-toned cap which is more than worthy of its name.
 It’s also one of the best known medicinal mushrooms, alongside reishi, cordyceps and lion’s mane.
 Adherents of Traditional Chinese Medicine have been using it for over 2,000 years, and closely associate it with replenishing your Qi, or life essence.
 But what is the scientific evidence for turkey tail benefits?July 08, 2021 10:53 am December 14, 2020 4:19 pm

 What is turkey tail mushroom?

 Turkey tail is a fungus.
 Jutting out from deadwood or living trees like little shelves, turkey tail mushrooms boast beautiful brown, orange and white bands on their ‘conk’, or upper part.
 They fan out above the forest floor, looking truly like the tail feathers of a proud bird.

-You might also hear turkey tail referred to by its Latin name, Trametes versicolor (formerly Coriolus versicolor).
+You might also come across the latin names for turkey tail: Trametes versicolor (formerly Coriolus versicolor).